asayers/jetrelay/DESIGN.md

-The jetstream feed happened to be fairly quiet when I was doing these tests (only around 300 events/second), so even with 6k clients the datarate was only 7.4 Gbps.
+The jetstream feed happened to be fairly quiet when I was doing these tests (only around 300 events/second), so even with 6k clients the data-rate was only 7.4 Gbps.

 I kept increasing the number of clients.
 At 8.5k, it was still keeping them all